Layr-Labs/eigenda-operator-setup/README.md

 INFO [11-16|22:22:04.448|github.com/Layr-Labs/eigenda/node/grpc/server.go:95]       port                                     32005=address [::]:32005="GRPC Listening" caller=server.go:95
 ```

 The following example log messages confirm that your node is receiving traffic from the Disperser.
-If you do not see these log messages then either you have not successfully opted-in to EigenDA (per Step 4) or your network security group might not be setup correctly (per Step 3).
+If you do not see these log messages then either you have not successfully [opted-in to EigenDA](#opt-in-into-eigenda) or your [network security group](#operator-networking-security-setup) might not be setup correctly.

 ```
 DEBUG[11-16|22:22:29.588|github.com/Layr-Labs/eigenda/node/node.go:275]             Store batch took                         duration:=84.214213ms caller=node.go:275